 University of Waterloo

-CRE-MSD and the Hallman Lecture Series are pleased to present this free public lecture by Dr. Peter Johnson, Professor in the Department of Environmental and Occupational Health Sciences, School of Public Health, University of Washington.
+CRE-MSD and the Hallman Lecture Series are pleased to present this free public lecture by Dr. Jack Dennerlein, professor in the Department of Physical Therapy, Movement and Rehabilitation Science at Northeastern University.

 Location & Parking

 The event will take place in the Lyle S. Hallman Institute (LHI), in the Sun Life Financial Auditorium (room 1621).

 Visitor parking is available on a first come, first served basis in Lots M, N, W, and X. Parking is $5.00 - 6.00 (depending on the lot); parking permit machines accept coin and credit card.

 Directional signage will be posted at multiple entrances and throughout the building.

 A reception with light refreshments will follow the lecture.